Nathan-Anderson-1024/React-final/README.md

 23. Figure out what to do with home page
 24. Style Search Bar
 25. Investigate navigating to individual product page using && while it loads
+26. fix background on main page
+27. name the website
+28. fix the active links on lower nav
+29. fix the nav links to filter the correct page
+30. create a component to sort by price